 In Final Fantasy VIII, Malboros almost always act first unless someone in your party has Initiative equipped, and they always open with Bad Breath.
-Unless and until you can use the Junction system to make your characters immune to, at a bare minimum, Berserk and Confuse, running to a Malboro is entirely likely to result in the player watching helplessly as the party slaughters one another or dies a slow death to time-delayed petrification, poison, and the Malboro's acid spit.
+Unless and until you can use the Junction system to make your characters immune to, at a bare minimum, Berserk and Confuse, running into a Malboro is entirely likely to result in the player watching helplessly as the party slaughters one another or dies a slow death to time-delayed petrification, poison, and the Malboro's acid spit.

 In Final Fantasy X you only have to fight Great Malboros one at a time.
 Great!
 But the Great Malboros that infest the Omega Ruinsalways get to act first, and have an 80% chance of casting Bad Breath in their first turn.
 The only reliable way to survive them is to keep someone in your active party equipped with a First Strike weapon (allowing your party to act once before the G.M. makes its move), and then use your extra turn to either summon an Aeon as a meatshield Flee or use Provoke, which causes the G.M to target that character will meager psychical attacks.
 But it's neither guaranteed nor permanent, so you better kill it fast.
 The third option is to have your First Strike guy use Delay Attack/Delay Buster, which will buy you a few more rounds...but the Malboro will get an automatic counterattack where it eats you, then spits you out.
 Powerful characters and weapons only make things worse, as Bad Breath inflicts many status effects including blind, poison, and confusion.
 Because poison is actually useful Final Fantasy X, they'll be losing 1/4 of their maximum health as they swat at one another fruitlessly or swing too hard and kill their fellow party member.
 If you're ambushed with Bad Breath, and you don't have any resistant armor or a weapon with First Strike equipped, it's entirely possible to die without ever having touched the controller.